 It is also believed that cinnamon aids in the secretion of healthy breast milk.

 Acts as Diuretic

 Cinnamon is diuretic in nature and helps in the secretion and discharge of urine.
 It is also commonly used as an aphrodisiac and is believed to arouse sexual desire in men and women.

 Cinnamon oil is obtained from the bark and leaves of its trees.
 This oil does have various applications in aromatherapy; however, it is not as popular as other essential oils such as pine essential oil, basil essential oil, rosemary essential oil, and lavender essential oil.

 The benefits of cinnamon oil include the following:

-Many companies that produce cinnamon oil claim that it is a good antibacterial and antifungal agent, making it very effective in the treatment of infections.
+Many companies that produce the oil claim that it is a good antibacterial and antifungal agent, making it very effective in the treatment of infections.
 Recent research suggests that Cinnamomum cassia oil has the potential to be used as a natural antibacterial agent in food industry.

-It also helps increase blood circulation and acts as a sexual stimulant.
-Research has also proven that cinnamon oil obtained from the leaves and twigs of cinnamon can be used for controlling mites that negatively affect honey bees.
+It also helps increase the blood circulation and acts as a sexual stimulant.
+Research has also proven that oil obtained from the leaves and twigs of cinnamon can be used for controlling mites that negatively affect honey bees.

 Word of Caution: Being strong in nature, cinnamon oil should be avoided for internal consumption.
 Furthermore, it can have adverse effects on the skin if used topically in concentrated form.
 Therefore, it should be used in diluted form.
 Before using the oil, it should be tested to make sure it suits your skin.
 You should apply only a small quantity of the oil initially and check if you develop an allergic reaction.
 Do not apply the oil to the face and other sensitive areas.